Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 Important Information

 There is an included hike on day 5 of this itinerary.
-This hike takes approx. 1hr each way, and goes through a diverse jungle terrain.
+This hike takes approx. 1hr each way, and goes through diverse jungle terrain.
 A good level of fitness is required.
 The macaque monkeys in the Monkey forest and Uluwatu Temple can be a considerable annoyance.
 Please pay attention to the advice from your guide on the precautions you should take when visiting temples or forests inhabited by monkeys.

 Local Tourist Taxes